mpumelelo-ndlovu/rt-control/README.md

 | Servo/ESC signal | 18      | Hardware PWM capable (GPIO18 recommended)              |
 | 5 V / GND rails  | 5 V, GND| Shared rails for sensor and actuator (watch current draw) |

 The PID output is normalized to 0.0-1.0, then mapped to servo pulses between `--servo-min` and `--servo-max` (defaults: 1000 us, 2000 us).
-Adjust those bounds for your actuator.
+Adjust those bounds for your actuator, ESC, or fan controller.

 ### Build Instructions